infraunited/caldav2telegram-ansible/README.md

 # ansible-caldav2telegram
+*Note: this was made for an uberspace.de Account and is currently not working*

 This repository contains two ansible playbooks to install and remove the Script https://gitlab.com/iexos/caldav2telegram to a python3 virtual environment.